mattantonelli/usalia-bot/README.md

 7. `bundle install`
 8. Set up the configuration file
     * `cp config/config.yml.example config/config.yml`
+    * Features that poll external services are disabled by default.
+Uncomment those if you wish to use them.
-    * Updated the example values appropriately
+    * Update the example values appropriately.
 9. `bundle exec ruby run.rb`

 ## Permissions